aws/pgactive/md/bdr-configuration-variables.md

 `bdr.skip_ddl_replication` (`boolean`)

     Only affects BDR.
-Skips replication of DDL changes made in a session where this option is set to other systems.
-This is primarily useful for BDR internal use, but also can be used for some intentional schema changes like adding a index only on some nodes.
-This option can be set at any time, but only by superusers.
+Skips replication and apply of DDL changes.
+    This is set to on by default so that a BDR node bevahes as a non BDR one by default.
+This option can be changed globally or enabled locally (at the session level) but only by superusers.

     ::: WARNING
       **Warning**